ibm-cloud-docs/cis/input-domain.md

 {:table: .aria-labeledby="caption"}

 # Input information about your domain
+{:#input-information-about-your-domain}

 Input information about the domain you wish to protect and provide global load balancing for.

 1. Click **Overview** on the left side of the Getting Started screen.
 Input your Domain Name (or Sub-domain Name) and click **Add domain**.

     <img src="images/reliability3.png" alt="drawing" style="width: 300px;"/>

-    **NOTE:** The IBM Cloud Internet Service is not a DNS registrar, so this domain (or sub-domain) must have been previously created.
+    The IBM Cloud Internet Service is not a DNS registrar, so this domain (or sub-domain) must have been previously created.
+    {:note}

     Under the Service Details section, you’ll notice that the newly-added domain will initially show up in a Pending state.